dora-metrics/pelorus/docs/GettingStarted/QuickstartTutorial.md

 $ curl $(oc get route failure-exporter --namespace pelorus -o=template='http://{{.spec.host | printf "%s\n"}}')
 ```

-At this time you should see lines startning with `failure_creation_timestamp` and `failure_resolution_timestamp`.
+At this time you should see lines starting with `failure_creation_timestamp` and `failure_resolution_timestamp`.
 They indicate the time the issue was created and when it was closed.

 #### Understand the changes to the Grafana Dashboard